gloriapul/AJL-Project/README.md

 ## Data Exploration
 All data was provided by Kaggle.
 The dataset is a subset of the FitzPatrick17k dataset, a labeled collection of about 17,000 images depicting a variety of serious (e.g., melanoma) and cosmetic (e.g., acne) dermatological conditions with a range of skin tones scored on the FitzPatrick skin tone scale (FST).
 More information can be found in this [video](https://www.youtube.com/watch?v=bizJpy5VQmQ) regarding the dataset.
 About 4500 images are in this set, representing 21 skin conditions out of the 100+ in the full FitzPatrick set.

+For the data exploration, a multi-class classification approach was used.
+Since there are 21 possible skin conditions, it was important to have multiple classes rather than just simple classification.
+As an initial approach, a small convolutional neural network (CNN) model with residual connections, separable convolutions, and batch normalization was built to examine the data.
+Our model was trained using 12 epochs.
+In future iterations, a pre-trained model would instead be used to improve accuracy.

+As part of our data exploration, 2 figures are shown below.

+The first visualization reveals all of the layers in our model, and the settings we applied for each one.

 ## Model Development
 ## Results & Key Findings
 ## Impact Narrative